Cochlear Implant Lawsuit

 - Vertigo or dizziness

-Some data reveals that cochlear implant patients, especially children, have unnecessary health risks for life-threatening bacterial meningitis, potentially fatal swelling of the spinal cord or brain.
+Some data reveals that cochlear implant patients, especially children, have unnecessary health risks for life-threatening bacterial meningitis and potentially fatal spinal cord swelling or brain.
 In addition, there may be additional risks, depending on the patient's medical condition.

 Parents with young children who have undergone surgery should look for the signs of a defective device, including: